goldrieve/vsgseq2/README.md

 Running the code will produce the figure below
 ![tutorial_figure](figures/tutorial_summary.png)

+## Customising analysis

-You can alter the run parameters using the following flags.
-A detailed DAG highlights where these flags will take effect - update!
+You can alter the run parameters using specific flags.
+A detailed Directed Acyclic Graph (DAG) is available to highlight where these flags will take effect.
+Please refer to the documentation for more details.

 ## Input Files